-PREMATURE COMMITTING OR EXPENDING FUNDS
+PREMATURE COMMITMENT OR EXPENDITURE OF FUNDS

-Program expenses that have been committed or spent prior to City Council approval, environmental clearance and execution of the CDBG contract are not eligible for reimbursement.
+Program expenses that have been committed or expended prior to City Council approval, environmental clearance and execution of the CDBG contract are not eligible for reimbursement.

-ACCESSIBILITY TO PERSONS WITH DISABILITIES
+ACCESSIBILITY FOR PERSONS WITH DISABILITIES

 Programs, information, participation, communications and services must be accessible to persons with disabilities and comply with the Americans with Disabilities Act (ADA).